 1. Improved Strength

 The muscles utilized to perform the chair yoga asana help you develop strength in the long run.
 A better strength leads to more control over the body.
-It minimizes the risk of falls and improve your body’s capacity to deal with injury.
+It minimizes the risk of falls and improves your body’s capacity to deal with injury.

 2. Reduced Stress

-Whether it be the traditional or chair yoga for senior poses, you should know that mindfulness is an internal part of every yogic practice.
+Whether it be traditional or chair yoga for senior poses, you should know that mindfulness is an internal part of every yogic practice.
 Yoga helps you focus on breathing and body movement thereby minimizing unnecessary stress and improving mental clarity.
 You find relief from issues as anxiety and depression.

 3. Better Pain Management

 Regular practice of chair yoga helps the body release feel-good hormones and help you with better pain management.
-For example, all exercises in chair yoga require that you to use the right breathing and meditation techniques.
+For example, all exercises in chair yoga require that you use the right breathing and meditation techniques.

 4. Increased Flexibility

-Your body should have the necessary ability to twist, stretch, and move freely apart from practicing yoga.
+Your body should have the necessary ability to twist, stretch, and move freely apart from practising yoga.
 The yoga for seniors sequence allows you to take part in activities you find interesting with improved flexibility.